ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 **What you'll learn (Part 3)**

 <ul>
 <li>Security Verification: How to examine software, include some key tool types, and how to apply them in continuous integration (CI).
-This includes learning about security code scanners/static application security testing (SAST) tools, software composition analysis (SCA)/dependency analysis tools, fuzzers, and web application scanners.</li>
+This includes learning about security code scanners and static application security testing (SAST) tools, software composition analysis (SCA) and dependency analysis tools, fuzzers, and web application scanners.</li>
-<li>Threat modeling/Attack modeling: How to consider your system from an attacker’s point of view and how to apply a simple design analysis approach called STRIDE.</li>
+<li>Threat and Attack modeling: How to consider your system from an attacker’s point of view and how to apply the STRIDE design analysis approach.</li>
 <li>Fielding: How to deploy and operate secure software, handle vulnerability reports, and how to rapidly update when reused components have publicly-known vulnerabilities.</li>
-<li>Assurance cases & formal methods: The basics of approaches to more strongly analyze and justify that your software is secure.</li>
+<li>Assurance cases and formal methods: The basics of approaches to more strongly analyze and justify that your software is secure.</li>
 </ul>

 **Meet your instructor**